-Informal consortia, i.e. where two or more organisations work together on a specific project or initiative only, will be considered as partnerships, as defined in the How to apply section.
+Informal consortia, i.e. where two or more organisations work together on a specific project or initiative only, will be considered as partnerships, as defined in the Partnerships and Consortiums page.

 All formal consortium members must meet the UK Aid Direct Community Partnership applicant organisation eligibility criteria.

 - the average annual income of each consortium member organisation must be less than £1,000,000